joaoMiguelInacio/lab-canvas-flappybirds/README.md

 ## Obstacles :stop_sign:

-I opted to creat 2 different classes, one for the top obstacle and other for the bottom obstacle.
+I opted to creat 2 different classes, one for the top and other for the bottom obstacle.

 Coming up with a way to position the bottom obstacle in relation to the top was a nice exercise.